amitkot/styleguide/python.md

 ## Raise an exception for failure rather than (ab)using return value

 ## Getters should not manipulate state, setters should return None

 ## Prefer Helper Classes Over Bookkeeping with Dictionaries and Tuples
+Selecting the right data structure depends on the data being kept there and on the expected interactions.

+- Used only once, e.g. for returning a pair of results from a function -> `tuple`.
+- Used in multiple places for grouping relevant items with no additional functionality -> `namedtuple`.
+- Used in multiple places to group items which also have shared functionality -> `class`.
+- Grouping multiple _named_ items of the same type with no additional functionality -> `dict`.
+- Grouping multiple _named_ items of the same type with additional functionality -> `class` with getters and setters.

 # Style